The Focke-Wulf FW 190 A8/R2 (R8?) “Sturmbock” ("Storm" assault ram)

 I received for my Birthday (64 now !! ..."...will you still need me, will you still feed me, when I'm 64 " Thank you, Mr Lennon & Mr Mc Cartney !) a HM 1/48 model HA7403 which represents the FW 190 A8/R2 (or R8?)
 “Sturmbock”, Werk Nummer 681382, flown by Haupt.
 Wilhelm Moritz (44 victories, 15 of them four-engine bombers, Ritter Kreuz owner), Gruppen Kommandeur of IV (Sturm)/ JG3 from 18th April to 5th December 1944.

-I ordered this model by Trains & Planes Ltd, UK (www.trainsandplanes.co.uk), which keeps in store some models sold out on other shops catalogues.
+I ordered this model by Trains & Planes Ltd, UK (www.trainsandplanes.co.uk), which keeps in store some models sold out on other on-line shops catalogues.

 Hauptmann Wilhelm Moritz, IV (Sturm) / JG3 Gruppen Kommandeur, RitterKreuz Träger.

 From the JG (JagdGeschwader) 3, the IV Gruppe consisted of the 10th, 11th and 12th Staffeln.